 Tools You Need

 Session recording software shows you what people actually do on your site.
 Analytics platforms tell you where people drop off.
+You need both to diagnose properly — analytics tells you where, recordings tell you why.

 You need segmentation in your email system so you can send different messages based on behavior, not just based on "added to cart" versus "didn't add to cart."
+Most modern email platforms (Klaviyo, Drip, ActiveCampaign) support this natively.

-Regular Review
+Regular Review Cadence

-Fix Root Causes
+Fix the Root Causes First

 - If shipping costs are too high, lower them, make them visible earlier, or build them into the product price